5 Ways to Care for Your Renovated Home

 Refinished or brand new hardwoods can be beautiful foundations for your home.
 If you are the type of family that takes off your shoes before entering the home, you are off to a great start!
 Even if not, caring for your floors can be easy with a few simple guidelines.

-*Begin with indoor and outdoor welcome mats.
+- Begin your flooring renovation aftercare by placing indoor and outdoor welcome mats.
 Mats placed before and after the threshold of your door are an important first step in maintaining scratch- and stain-free floors even in the winter.

-*Area rugs cut down on regular wear and tear of the floors in the areas where they are positioned.
+- Area rugs cut down on regular wear and tear on the floors in the areas where they are positioned.

-*Little felt stickers (available at any hardware store) do a good job protecting your floors from furniture-driven scratches.
+- Little felt stickers (like these) do a good job protecting your floors from furniture-driven scratches.

 Here are a few rules of thumb when cleaning your floors: